Last updated: 28 April 2026

 4. Prohibited conduct

-Make facilitation payments (small unofficial payments made to secure or speed up routine actions).
+make facilitation payments, meaning unofficial payments made to secure or speed up routine actions;

-Use third parties to do anything that EEW Design is not permitted to do directly.
+use a third party to do anything that EEW Design is not permitted to do directly;

-Falsify records or disguise the true nature of any payment or benefit.
+falsify records or disguise the true nature of any payment, expense or benefit; or

-If you are unsure whether something may constitute a bribe or improper advantage, you must seek guidance before proceeding.
+If there is any doubt about whether something may constitute a bribe or improper advantage, guidance should be sought before proceeding.

 5. Gifts, hospitality and expenses